jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 				    //called by JavaScript SDK when WebSocket is connected.
 				} else if (info == "joinedTheRoom") {
 			            //called when this client is joined the room
 	                            //obj contains streamId field which is the stream id
                                     //that this client can use to publish to the room.
-                                    //obj also contains streams array which is the list of streams in the room
+                                    //after client sending joinedTheRoom command, server replies back with the streams in the room.
                                     //so that you can play these streams in here
                                     //periodically calls getRoominfo to checks for any new stream joined to the room } else if (info == "newStreamAvailable") {